alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 # What’s in it for you

-Material for MkDocs Insiders has a lot of additional features to offer.
-The moment you become a monthly sponsor of our project, you'll get __immediate access to all additional features__ that you can __start using now__, and which are currently exclusively available to sponsors.
+Material for MkDocs Insiders is packed with additional features that are made available first to our sponsors.
+The moment you become a monthly sponsor, you'll gain __immediate access__ to the exclusive Insiders features, ready for you to __start using now__.

 ## Insiders features

-Our Insiders features are
+Our sponsors currently enjoy access to the following 26 additional features.
+New features are added every other week, so be sure to come back.

 <div class="mdx-columns" markdown>